panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

   }}
 />

-Liquidity Providers (LPs) will provide liquidity to the Panoptic smart contract by depositing assets into the option pool in the form of a single type.
+Panoptic Liquidity Providers (PLPs) will provide liquidity to the Panoptic smart contract by depositing assets into the option pool in the form of a single type.
 They will receive an ERC20 receipt for their deposited liquidity, and their portion of collateral inside the Panoptic pool will be tracked using a shares model.

-The role of LPs in Panoptic differs somewhat from the one for LPs in Uni v3: the net goal of Panoptic LPs is *not* to deploy liquidity with a specific range in a Uni v3 pool.
+The role of PLPs in Panoptic differs somewhat from that of LPs in Uni v3.
+The net goal of PLPs is *not* to deploy liquidity within a specific range of a Uni v3 pool.
-Rather, LPs in Panoptic generate yield by providing liquidity that can be borrowed and relocated to a Uni v3 pool by options sellers for a fixed commission fee.
+Rather, PLPs generate yield by providing liquidity that can be borrowed and relocated to a Uni v3 pool by options sellers for a fixed commission fee.

-When a LP removes their liquidity from the option pool, Panoptic will burn their collateral tokens, and the LP will receive their share of the collateral pool, including collected fees.
+When a PLP removes their liquidity from the option pool, Panoptic will burn their collateral tokens, and the PLP will receive their share of the collateral pool plus collected fees.
 </details>

 ## Option Sellers
 Sell options by borrowing liquidity for a fixed commission fee and relocating it to a Uni v3 pool.
-Sellers have to deposit collateral and can sell options with notional values close to five times larger than their collateral balance.
+Sellers must deposit collateral and can sell options with notional values up to five times larger than their collateral balance.

 **Typical users**: Pro-tail, Market makers, DAOs.